Sudden Sensorineural Hearing Loss

 SSNHL should be viewed as an otological emergency, with prompt treatment aimed at minimising long term hearing loss, to help improve quality of life and reduce functional impairment.

 The mainstay of treatment is with oral steroid therapy.
-This is often via a weaning regime, given alongside a proton pump inhibitor, over the course of several weeks; the efficacy of treatment is reduced if treatment is delayed, especially after 2 weeks from presentation.
+This is often via a weaning regime, given alongside a proton pump inhibitor, over the course of several weeks; the efficacy of treatment is reduced if treatment is delayed, especially after 72 hours from presentation.

 Following steroid treatment, patients should return for repeat clinical review and repeat PTA.
 Should there be minimal or no improvement, salvage intratympanic steroids can be considered.
+This should ideally be performed 4-6 weeks of symptoms presentation.

 In cases of ongoing hearing loss, referral to audiology for hearing aids fitting (Fig. 3), and ensure adequate psychological support provided.

-Figure 3 – Fitting of a hearing aid on a patient with hearing loss
+Fitting of a hearing aid on a patient with hearing loss

 Key Points

-• Diagnosis of sudden sensorineural hearing loss (SSNHL) requires ruling out important differentials such as stroke, infection, or autoimmune pathology
+• Diagnosis of sudden sensorineural hearing loss (SSNHL) requires ruling out important differentials such as stroke, infection, neoplasm, or autoimmune pathology

 • All patients with suspected SSNHL should undergo Pure Tone Audiometry and Tympanometry